 - The deaths of Ming-Hua and Ghazan, as confirmed by Word of God.

 - While facing off against Mako in an underground water cavern, Ming-Hua is horrifically electrocuted onscreen, falling lifelessly into the water below.
-If she wasn't killed by the electricity or drowning, Ghazan inadvertently took care of her few minutes later.
+If she wasn't killed by the electricity or drowning, Ghazan inadvertently took care of her a few minutes later.

-- Just the thought of the Red Lotus wanting to kidnap young Korra poisoning her, forcing her into the avatar state, and killing her after she was no longer useful to them is a pretty frightening one.
+- Just the thought of the Red Lotus wanting to kidnap young Korra, poisoning her, forcing her into the avatar state, and killing her after she was no longer useful to them is a pretty frightening one.

-- There's actually a good reason Korra's "berserk Avatar" is so much more murderous than Aang's ever was.
+- There's a good reason Korra's "berserk Avatar" is so much more murderous than Aang's ever was.
 Aang had all his past lives moderating his behavior, ten thousand years of Avatars coming together for a single goal: survival.
-Korra's version is just all of Korra's negative emotions balled into one of the universe's two gods.
+Korra's version is all of Korra's negative emotions balled into one of the universe's two gods.
 Congratulations, Zaheer, you just put yourself on the bad side of a Physical God who is convinced you're responsible for her father's death.
 He really should be grateful for that poison.

 - The Red Lotus may not have won, but they made quite a mess of things on the way.
 Ba Sing Se is in chaos thanks to Zaheer, and while their poison may have failed to kill the Avatar like they wanted, it did quite a number on her both physically and emotionally, taking the Avatar out of the picture for quite some time.
 What's more, the Red Lotus goes beyond Zaheer's gang, and there's no telling what they'll do absent his leadership.
 Despite Korra's best efforts throughout the series, the world is slowly sliding into chaos, and she's helpless to do anything about it.